sendgrid/docs/source/Classroom/Basics/Security/security_checklist.md

 - Don’t use easily guessable words or phrases such as personal information, your company name, or abbreviations.
 - Don't expose your password on Github!

-Consider setting up [Teammates]({{root_url}}/docs/User_Guide/Settings/teammates.html) to create, manage, and restrict additional sets of credentials to more precisely grant permissions within your SendGrid account.
+Set up Teammates to create, manage, and restrict additional sets of credentials to more precisely grant permissions within your SendGrid account.

 {% anchor h3 %} 2) Don't let web browsers automatically save your SendGrid password. {% endanchor %}